Mexican president says will not let U.S. group 'keep watch' over energy reform - NewsBreak

 Mexican president says will not let U.S. group 'keep watch' over energy reform

-MEXICO CITY, April 1 (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Friday he rejected a proposal from U.S. climate envoy John Kerry for a U.S. group to monitor efforts around a contentious energy bill and chided what he described as a bid to "keep watch" over Mexico.
+MEXICO CITY (Reuters) -Mexican President Andres Manuel Lopez Obrador said on Friday he rejected a proposal from U.S. climate envoy John Kerry for a U.S. group to monitor efforts around a contentious energy bill and chided what he described as a bid to “keep watch” over Mexico.

 Lopez Obrador met the day before with Kerry, U.S. Ambassador Ken Salazar and U.S. energy sector executives amid a dispute over the country’s efforts to change its energy laws.